Computing all maps into a sphere: An outline of the methods and of the algorithm

+To perform global computations with a given locally effective simplicial set, e.g.,\ compute its homology and cohomology groups of any given dimension, the black box representation of these locally effective simplicial sets is augmented with additional data structures and one speaks about \emph{simplicial sets with effective homology}.
+Sergeraert et al.\ then provide algorithms that construct basic topological spaces, such as finite simplicial sets or Eilenberg--MacLane spaces, as simplicial sets with effective homology.
+More crucially, the auxiliary data structures of a simplicial set with effective homology are designed so that if we perform various topological operations, such as the Cartesian product, the \emph{bar construction}, the \emph{total space of a fibration}, etc., the result is again a simplicial set with effective homology.

-The space $Y$ enters the computation in the form of a \emph{Postnikov system}.
-This is a topological concept from the 1950s (usually considered unsuitable for concrete computations by topologists; see, e.g., \cite{Hatcher}); roughly speaking, it provides a way of building $Y$ from ``canonical pieces'', called \emph{Eilenberg--MacLane spaces}, whose homotopy structure is the simplest possible, although they are not that simple combinatorially.
+\heading{Postnikov systems.} The target space $Y$ in Theorem~\ref{t:main} enters the computation in the form of a \emph{Postnikov system}.
+Roughly speaking, a Postnikov system of a space $Y$ is a way of building $Y$ from ``canonical pieces'', called \emph{Eilenberg--MacLane spaces}, whose homotopy structure is the simplest possible, namely, they have a single non-trivial homotopy group.
+The Eilenberg--MacLane spaces occurring in the algorithm will be denoted by $K_{i}$ and $L_i$, and they depend only on the homotopy groups of~$Y$.

-Our main data objects are \emph{simplicial sets}, an ingenious generalization of simplicial complexes.
-They are suitable for algorithmic representation of Eilenberg--Mac Lane spaces and other infinite objects in the algorithm.
-The stages $P_i$ of the Postnikov system are built as simplicial sets in such a way that every \emph{continuous} map $X\to P_i$ is homotopic to a \emph{simplicial} map.
-The proof of Theorem~\ref{t:main} will rely on two facts: that for $\dim X\leq 2d-2$, there is an isomorphism $[X,Y]\cong [X,P_{2d-2}]$, and that we can compute $[X,P_i]$ inductively for $i\leq 2d-2$.

-Then, due to the properties of the Eilenberg--MacLane spaces, simplicial maps into $P_i$ can be compactly represented by certain sequences of \emph{cochains} on $X$.
-Concretely, a map appears in the algorithm as a labeling of the simplices of $X$ by elements of various Abelian groups.

-An important component of the algorithm are subroutines, not treated in detail in this paper, for evaluating $k_i$'s, the \emph{$i$th Postnikov classes} of $Y$, $d\le i\le 2d-2$.
-The input to $k_i$ is represented as a simplex with faces labeled by elements of appropriate Abelian groups, and the output lies in yet another Abelian group.